 Simply put, upcycling is the process of enhancing a product.
-The functionality of the item is still the same, however, it looks and serves much better than previously.
-The ‘up’ in upcycling means that the product has moved up the chain into something that is better.
+The item’s functionality is still the same, however, it looks and serves much better than previously.
+The ‘up’ in upcycling means that the product has moved up the chain into something better.

 Who invented upcycling?

 Upcycling became widely popular in the 1990’s when there was an increase in environmental concerns and awareness of global warming.
-It is difficult to say exactly who invented the idea of upcycling but a person by the name of Gary Chan is well known for upcycling waste to create bicycles in Hong Kong.
+It is difficult to say exactly who invented the idea of upcycling but a person named Gary Chan is well known for upcycling waste to create bicycles in Hong Kong.

 Why is upcycling good?

-Upcycling is good because it is an energy efficient method of using waste and transforming them into new products without wasting as much energy that is required for recycling to reshape and remould the object into a new product.
+Upcycling is good because it is an energy-efficient method of transforming waste into new products without wasting as much energy required for recycling to reshape and remould the object into a new product.
 Upcycling can be accomplished through repair and restorations such as painting, new upholstery and add-ons.

 What is repurposing?